-Constipation happens when children have infrequent – occurring more than every three days in preschool and school-aged children – bowel movements or stools.
-It also occurs when children have bowel movements that are hard, dry, or difficult and/or painful to pass, even if they have bowel movements several times per work.
+Constipation happens when children have infrequent – occurring less than every three days in preschool and school-aged children – bowel movements or stools.
+It also occurs when children have bowel movements that are hard, dry, or difficult and/or painful to pass, even if they have bowel movements several times per week.

 Soiling is the unintentional leakage of liquid or formed stool in underwear.
 Soiling (or “accidents”) occurs because there has been constipation and, over time, a build-up of stool – called an impaction – accumulates in the rectum (the end part of the large intestine).
 When constipation and impaction have gone on for many months, changes happen in the muscles and nerves in the rectum such that many children cannot feel the need to go and are not able to stop stool that may leak out involuntarily.

 Constipation and soiling are common health problems in children.
 It occurs in 3 to 4 of every 100 children at the preschool age and 1 to 2 of every 100 children at school age.

 - Diets that are too low in fiber